saylordotorg/course_arth202/Unit04.md

+---
+layout: default
+course: ARTH202
+course_fulltitle: "Art of Ancient Greece and Rome"
+course_description: "Exploration of the art of Classical Antiquity from the emergence of the Greek city-state to the expansion of Christianity in fourth-century Rome."
+---
 -   **Unit 4: Rome: Art of the Etruscans and the Roman Republic**

     *The legendary origins of the city of Rome situate the city’s birth